yusuke85/javascript-module-2-todo-workshop/README.md

 }
 ```
 &nbsp;

+---

 ## Part-2 Objects in JavaScript
-When you look at the world around you, what do you see?
-You see objects.
-In programming, objects are nothing more than representations of things.
-In this section you will learn how to manage objects, and arrays of objects.
+When you look at the world around you, you see objects that we often call 'things'.
+In programming, objects are *representations* of things.
+In this section you will learn how to manage objects and arrays of objects.
 #### By the end of this section students should be able to:
 - Define what an object is in JavaScript
-- Be able to write code that can use an object to store data
+- Write code that can use an object to store data
-- Be able to write code that changes the properties of an object
+- Write code that changes the properties of an object
-- Be able to write code that can retrieve data from an object
+- Write code that can retrieve data from an object
 - Write and call methods inside JavaScript objects
-- Use Objects when contained inside an array
+- Use objects when these are contained inside an array
 - Write code that uses objects built-in methods
 - Write code that can iterate through an object
 ### Object Basics
 ###### [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#object_basics)
-An object is a collection of related data and/or functionality (which usually consists of several variables and functions — which are called properties and methods when they are inside objects.)
+An object is a collection of related data and/or functionality.
+An object usually consists of several variables and functions.
+These variables are called *properties* and the functions are called *methods* when they are inside objects.
 Let's work through an example to understand what they look like.

 As with many things in JavaScript, creating an object often begins with defining and initializing a variable.
-During this section we will work in `oop.js` file inside `scripts` folder, write the following code and run in the terminal using `node`:
+During this section we will work in the `oop.js` file inside the `scripts` folder.
+In the `oop.js` file, write the following code and run it in the terminal using `node`:
 ```js
 const person = {};
 console.log(person)